sourcecred/docs/docs/beta/plugins/discord.md

 `https://discordapp.com/api/oauth2/authorize?client_id=1234&scope=bot&permissions=66560`

-Paste this URL into the browser you're logged into Discord with admin permissions.
+Paste this URL into the browser you're logged into Discord with, with admin permissions.
 You will then be prompted to select your server and give the bot permissions to read messages and message history.